gauerlucas/Rproj-template/README.md

 -   `raw_scripts/extracted/` : R scripts automatically extracted from Markdown documents in `markdown/sections`.
 -   `sections/` : Markdown scripts used to process data.
+-   `inserts/` : objects to import (*ie.* images generated elsewhere).
 -   `main_doc.Rmd` : Main working/synthetic document and HTML version to share and review.
+-   `references.bib` : bibliography file used in this document.
+-   `vancouver.csl`: citation format used in this document (Vancouver numeric).

 In `output/` (this folder is automatically created when running code in this document) :